Efrain Gonzalez Jr.

-Efrain Gonzalez Jr. (born 1948) is an American politician and convicted felon who served as a member of the New York State Senate from 1990 to 2008.
+Efrain Gonzalez Jr. (born 1948) is an American politician who served as a member of the New York State Senate from 1990 to 2008.

 Early life

 Gonzalez was born in Coamo, Puerto Rico, and his family moved to mainland United States shortly thereafter.
 Gonzalez was raised in The Bronx.

 Career

 Prior to his election to the State Senate, Gonzalez worked as the union representative for the Transport Workers Union, and subsequently, the union representative for Local 820 of the International Brotherhood of Teamsters from 1969 until 1979, which was during his employment at Brinks Armored Car Service.

 Gonzalez was elected to the New York State Senate in 1989, in a special election to replace Israel Ruiz Jr., who had been expelled upon conviction of fraud charges.
 He was the Chairman of the Minority Conference in the Senate, as well as Chairman Emeritus of the National Hispanic Caucus of State Legislators, and Chairman of the New York State Puerto Rican/Hispanic Task Force.
 He also was President of the National Hispanic Policy Institute and on the Executive Committee of the Parliamentary Confederation of the Americas.